Here are some products and tools I use and recommend. Buying from these links earns us a small fee that supports the channel.

 The tried and true Lead-Tin solder with rosin flux core.
 Lots of flux, will solder anything.
 Flux requires cleaning with solvent if you want it to look pretty afterwards.

 Lead-Tin solder with activated rosin core.
 Activated rosin is more potent than rosin, so they can use much less in the core.
 Therefore it does not leave a rosin mess like the traditional rosin, and you don't need to clean.
-That's my go-to solder unless I have a bad case of oxidized wires, at which point I'll switch to the traditional rosin which will smolder the thing with flux, and deal with the cleaning afterwards.
+That's what I use for new builts, when I know the PCBs and component pins are not oxidized.
+No mess left behind like the traditional rosin.

 Jonard spring hook.
 You will never curse at springs again while repairing your Teletype or your IBM Selectric.